-Florida has 81 separate and distinct plant and animal communities divided into the following classifications, with the indicated numbers of sub-classes - Hardwood Forested Uplands (5), High Pine & Scrub (4), Pine Flatwoods & Dry Prairie (5), Coastal Uplands (6) , Sinkhole & Outcrop Communities (4), Freshwater Non-forested Wetlands (11), Freshwater Forested Wetlands (8), Marine & Estuarine Vegetated Wetlands (3), Ponds & Lakes (9), Rivers & Streams (4), Subterranean (2) Marine & Estuarine (7).
+Florida has 81 separate and distinct plant and animal communities divided into the following classifications with the indicated number of sub-classes - Hardwood Forested Uplands (5), High Pine & Scrub (4), Pine Flatwoods & Dry Prairie (5), Coastal Uplands (6) , Sinkhole & Outcrop Communities (4), Freshwater Non-forested Wetlands (11), Freshwater Forested Wetlands (8), Marine & Estuarine Vegetated Wetlands (3), Ponds & Lakes (9), Rivers & Streams (4), Subterranean (2) Marine & Estuarine (7).

 ( Source - Florida Natural Areas Inventory (FNAI) 2010 ) The FNAI website has a complete descriptive list of all the subdivisions of the classifications listed above in PDF format, available at - FNAI.org.